Cressida Cowell

 In addition to her other publications, Cowell works with illustrator Neal Layton in the ongoing series of Emily Brown stories.
 The first in the series, That Rabbit Belongs to Emily Brown, won a Nestlé Children’s Book Award.

 Personal life

 The Hon.
 Cressida Cowell was born on 15 April 1966 in London.
 She is the daughter of Michael Hare, 2nd Viscount Blakenham.
-Her uncle, by marriage, is U.S. Supreme Court justice Stephen Breyer.
+Her uncle, by marriage, is former U.S. Supreme Court justice Stephen Breyer.

 As a child, Cowell states she "grew up in London and on a small, uninhabited island off the west coast of Scotland," and that it was during summers spent on the Inner Hebrides, where she first began to develop her writing and drawing skills: